Time for a Grown Up Gig Economy

 With over 3.5 million users, 40,000 drivers and currently 785,820 signatures on the #SaveyourUber petition, even its fiercest critics would find it hard to deny that Uber has become part of the fabric of London.
 Personally, I do not want to go back to the days of waiting on the street late at night trying to hail a cab, sometimes being turned down as I’m not going the right way, or having to nip out to get to a cash point half way home.
 I appreciate waiting securely indoors until I know my Uber is outside, with a name and plate I can look for and I like the fact that my journey is tracked, cashless and affordable.
 However, despite my own favourable experience with Uber, there have been a number of longstanding and serious concerns that the company must address and on that front at least this ‘ban’ may be a call to action for the firm.
 These allegations of use of Greyball and reporting of serious crimes, and issues around workers rights and safety are major concerns that it is essential that Uber address and they, their VCs and customers will need to accept the associated financial hit and eventually a corresponding rise in fares.

 Uber has, like many other organisations in the gig economy, created an innovative platform that allows it to act as an intermediary in this market place.
 Reviewing the timeline of controversies surrounding the firm, saying that it’s been arrogant and aggressive to get ahead of the competition is probably an understatement.
 Like in many start-up organisations, the pursuit of being ‘agile’ and expansion has been an excuse for not ‘doing things properly’.
 Uber has failed to optimise socially responsible processes around the customer and the driver.
 Uber can argue that there is not a level playing field for all players in the market and they may have a point that TFL is not blameless, but nevertheless this dramatic set-back is an opportunity for Uber’s new, more placatory CEO and his team to meet the challenges.
-If not, in the era of Waze, tens of thousands of drivers looking for roles and newer entrants to the market such as Gett and My Taxi, there are plenty of competitors that Londoners may now turn to.
+If not, in the era of Waze, tens of thousands of drivers looking for roles and newer entrants to the market such as Gett and FREE NOW, there are plenty of competitors that Londoners may now turn to.

 In the realm of Professional Services, I’m glad to report that the gig economy is all together more grown up.
 Independent consultants, often the alumni of established big 5 management consultancy firms, have long been freelancing, enjoying benefits such as greater flexibility and freedom from bureaucracy.
 Whilst they can suffer from insecurity, loneliness and income volatility, these challenges are in no way on a par with gigging riders and drivers who are dependent on digitally distributed piecework, which while great for a side-line job or student income, may be a stressful way of earning a living or providing for a family and for them there are, understandably, growing calls for greater protection.